How to Quiet ATV Exhaust Noise – Your 12 Best Options

 But you may also experience the engine running too hot, which you don’t want.

-As long as you stick to a reputable brand that designs and manufactures mufflers for each ATV brand and model, you should have little to worry about.
+As long as you choose a reputable brand that specifically designs and manufactures mufflers for each ATV brand and model, you can have peace of mind and minimal concerns.
 These usually add very little back pressure.

-But if you decide on one of the DIY alternatives, you are completely on your own if you mess up.
+But if you decide on one of the DIY alternatives, you are entirely on your own if you mess up.
 Making such modifications will most likely void the warranty, so be careful.

 It’s always a good idea to check the jetting or get a fuel programmer when doing modifications like those described in this post.
-You want to ensure the fuel/air mixture is still within acceptable limits.
+You want to ensure the fuel/air mixture remains within acceptable limits.

 Aftermarket muffler manufacturers often claim that you do not need to worry about the jetting, and I have no reason to doubt that they know what they are talking about.
 But if you want to be completely safe, it’s worth a check.